Bethnal Green: Religion and mysticism

 There is one major Roman Catholic church, the Church of Our Lady of the Assumption, in Bethnal Green.
 The Church of Our Lady of the Assumption hosts the London Chinese Catholic Centre and Chinese mass is held weekly.
 Other Christian churches include The Good Shepherd Mission, The Bethnal Green Medical Mission, The Bethnal Green Methodist Church.
 The Quakers hold regular meetings in Old Ford Road.
 Opened and named after the parish of Bethnal Green, in 1868, the Bethnal Green Methodist Church became tied in with the founding of the National Children's Home and Orphanage (now Action for Children).
 This was established next to the church on Bonner Road.

 St. Casimir's Lithuanian Church serves London's Lithuanian community and masses are held in both Lithuanian and English.

-There are at least eight Islamic mosques or places of worship in Bethnal Green for the Muslim community.
+There are at least eight mosques or places of worship in Bethnal Green for the Muslim community.
 These include the Baitul Aman Mosque and Cultural Centre, Darul Hadis Latifiah, the Senegambian Islamic Cultural Centre and the Globe Town Mosque and Cultural Centre.

 The London Buddhist Centre works with those affected by alcohol dependency, the centre also runs courses and retreats using mindfulness based cognitive therapy approaches.
-Its courses for depression, based on the mindfulness-based cognitive behavioral therapy methodology of Jon Kabat-Zinn at the University of Massachusetts Medical School, featured in the Financial Times in 2008.
+Its courses for depression, based on the mindfulness-based cognitive behavioural therapy methodology of Jon Kabat-Zinn at the University of Massachusetts Medical School, featured in the Financial Times in 2008.
 It is the focus of a large Buddhist residential and business community in the area.

 In the Boundary Estate, Arnold Circus is a mark point on several ley line alignments, such as for example the Alfred Watkins' "Strand Ley" and "The Coronation Line".

-Public Services
+Public services

 Health

-Bethnal Green and Globe Town Community Mental Health Team (CMHT) is a community based multidisciplinary team, they provide a health and social care for service users with severe and enduring mental health problems run by East London NHS Foundation Trust (ELFT).
+The Bethnal Green and Globe Town Community Mental Health Team (CMHT) is a community-based multidisciplinary team; they provide a health and social care for service users with severe and enduring mental health problems, run by East London NHS Foundation Trust (ELFT).